tcheukueppoo/ima/docs/image.md

 **key-value arguments:**

-- `rate`: Download rate, set the number of bytes to retrieve per iteration.
+- `rate`: Download rate, set the number of bytes to retrieve per iteration on the file to be downloaded.
 - `overwrite`: Set to `True` to overwrite files that already exist.
 - `path`: Path to the downloaded images
 - `auto`: Set to `True` to auto generate a new name if another file with the same as the file